in

 Red

-This color is as dramatic as the color black with its passionate shade and bold hue.
-Since gray has this subtle hue, using red paint for your accent wall is guaranteed to provide the attention you’re seeking for it.
+This color is as dramatic as black with its passionate shade and bold hue.
+Since gray has this subtle hue, using red paint for your accent wall is guaranteed to provide the attention you seek.

 And while you can use the color for other accents like blankets and artwork, a red accent wall can do the trick.
-Choose among these red paint colors to finally start adding drama to your room and home.
+Choose among these red paint colors to add drama to your room and home.

 Orange